merenlab/merenlab.org/data/micr-obs-future/index.md

 We are showing the primary clustering dendrogram here because it gives a more digestable overview, for more accurate clustering information, please consult the secondary clustering dendrogram included in the dRep output folder linked above.

 blue and purple stars: representatives after dereplicating.
-These are the ones we will continue with.
+These are the reference genomes we will continue with.

 [![dRep]({{images}}/Primary_clustering_dendrogram.pdf)]({{images}}/Primary_clustering_dendrogram.pdf){:.center-img .width-70}